lorenzleutgeb/coquille/README.md

 favorite editor.

 This repository contains a port of coquille to neovim, with full asynchronous support, and to the latest coq version.
+Currently supported versions are 8.6, 8.7 and 8.8.
+We will keep support for older versions and add support for newer versions as they are released.

 Installation
 ------------